cosmos/cosmos-sdk/ROADMAP.md

 ### Modules

+* Governance
+    * Make gov and groups composable with each other, not duplicate
 * Staking
-    * Complete staking redesign
+    * Research a new staking design
-    * External Audit
+    * Begin Implementation

 ### Research